ArcStatic/mercury/README.md

 * Rust compiles!
 * Server listens for incoming packets on a constant loop
 * Client can send custom messages as ShortHeader or LongHeader packets
-* Client and server can perform a complete connection process if client runs using the 'start' command variant
+* Client and server can perform a complete handshake process using the commands given
 * Encoding and decoding obeys AVTCORE WG guidance to avoid multiplexing conflicts (outlined in quic-transport v8)
 * Modified rustls to use UDP and mimic required QUIC behaviour